clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-27-get-started.md

 **7. View portfolio & portfolio record**

 You could view the portfolio and check the changes in portfolio value too.
+Note that the portfolio record could also be found in the `out_portfolio_value_record.csv` file.

 ```clojure
 (view-portfolio)